lkldev/TooInstance_Public/README.md

 #### <a name="basic-testing"></a> 8.2.1 Basic Testing
 *-to be filled up-*
 #### <a name="user-testing"></a> 8.2.2 User Testing
-*-to be filled up-*
+  1. TLDR of User Feedbacks
+    - Vague Notification of the creation/run progress
+    - Run Inputs was hard to use - Some who were less exposed to JSON needed more time to use it
+    - Simple UI
+    - Feel that the File Upload option for New Run was unnecessary (Since the file is basically the JSON input)
+    - Hassle to view the outputs (eg. Browsing other stuff and wanting traverse back to the specific TI through dashboard, then clicking to finally be able to view the outputs)
+  2. Solutions/Changes
+    - Updated our frontend to display more informative status updates (eg. Pushing image to Git...)
+    - Made changes to allow for simple CLI inputs as the Run Inputs (eg. --timeout 1 dlwlrma)
+      - Our backend will then parse it into Json Format for the user
+      - *However, users may also use the JSON format for the Inputs, we accept either)
+    - Removed the File Upload option for New Run
+    - Added a Run History Page, this allows users to view their previous runs and outputs within going through the long route of pages.

 *Current Feedbacks(summarised for now) from Teams, Adviser and Friends (Studying IT related) - Mainly the issues were focusing on the vague progression of the creation and run, as well as the run inputs(hard to use - only json allowed)*
 #### <a name="bug-testing"></a> 8.2.3 Bug Testing
-*-to be filled up-*
+Bug #1 - Able to See/Run (Still Creating/Error) TooInstance in Public List
+  - Reason was due to lack of checks on whether the status has been "Successful"
+  - Fix - Changes to Backend to not return any TIs that are Successful yet

-Bug #1 - Some Run Inputs not parsed into Json format (in backend)
+Bug #2 - Some Run Inputs not parsed into Json format (in backend)
   - Sample Input - "http://www.google.com" (Includes the quotations)
   - Credits to our Adviser Neil
   - Reason for bug was due to the check whether the input is in JSON format, which went through as True, thus causing the input to be not parsed into JSON format.
   - Fix - Another layer of checking to verify whether it is in JSON format.

-Bug #2 - Server Error when Creating Tool that is Public
+Bug #3 - Server Error when Creating Tool that is Public
   - Server Error - Regarding the variable being referenced before assignment (variable related to Access List value being used to be passed to function)
   - Reason of the Bug/Error was due to mistake of not changing the variable name correctly.
 (Although, there was no issues on Local Test Environment)
   - Quick Fix - Change the variable name/Assign it a decoy value

-Bug #3 - Server Error when Creating
+Bug #4 - Server Error when Creating Tool that is Private with emails/UIDs provided.
   - Server Error - Policies/Permissions regarding Cognito (AWS) operations
   - Reason was due to lack of permissions/policies to execute the Cognito-related commands (For translating the emails -> to UIDs)
   - Fix - Give the necessary Cognito Policies to the "instance" of our Application running

-Bug #4 - Neatly formatted version of JSON-provided Run Inputs
+Bug #5 - Neatly formatted version of JSON-provided Run Inputs
   -  Reason was when the Input Parameters are nicely formatted in JSON format, resulting JSON-ed Inputs break/not as expected due to the \r\n being included (other characters incl. \t, \u2003)
   - Fix - Strip out the carriage returns (\r\n), tabs (\t, \u2003 - from the sample JSON format at the left side on the page)